Vectorrent/earn-e/README.md

 pruning the neurons

-it's like counting sheep when you're not there
+it's like counting sheep when you're not here

 how much control do we have over what we wish for?